railsuser2014/openobject-doc-book-en/source/book/3/3_7/statutory_taxes.rst

 When you've created a tax structure consisting of Tax Cases and Tax objects, you can use the taxes in your various business objects so that financial transactions can be associated with taxes and tax-like charges.

-.. tip::   **Advice**  *Retail Customers*
+.. tip:: Retail Customers

 	When you're retailing to end users rather than selling to a business, you may want to (or be required to) show tax-inclusive prices on your invoicing documents rather than a tax-exclusive price plus tax.

 	To do this in Open ERP just install the ``account_tax_include`` module.
 	Each invoice is given a new Price method field, in which you choose Tax included or Tax excluded.
 	Prices are then displayed appropriately.

 You can assign a tax to a Partner so that it overrides any tax defined in a Product.
 You'd do this, for example, if a partner was a charity and paid a lower or zero rate of VAT or Sales Tax on its purchases.
 Assuming that you have an appropriate Charities VAT or Sales Tax in the \ ``VAT``\   *Tax Group* , use the menu  *Partners > Partners* to open and edit a Partner form for the charity, then:

 * select the *Properties*  tab,

 * set the  *Default Tax*  field to the \ ``Charities VAT``\   tax.